 - Prepare the chicken.
 Depending on how many people you are feeding, you can split large chicken breasts in half.
-My two younger kids don’t eat near as much as my eldest son and husband, so smaller meat portions are required for them.
 If using chicken thighs, I leave them as is.

 - Place one piece of your chicken between two freezer bags and using the flat side of a meat mallet, gently flatten the meat until it’s all of the same thickness.
-If you don’t have a mallet, use a rolling pin!
+If you don’t have a mallet, use a rolling pin or frypan!
 Repeat for all chicken pieces.

 - Next, set yourself up a crumbing station.
 You’ll need three separate containers – one with flour, a pinch of salt and a crack of pepper.
 The second container will be for your combined milk and egg – whisk it with a fork to emulsify.
 The third container is for your combined fresh breadcrumbs and seasoned stuffing mix.

 - Prepare to get messy – I suggest doing all of these steps with the same hand.
 Roll a piece of chicken in the flour and dust off the excess.
 Next quickly dip both sides in the egg mixture before placing it in the container with the crumb mix.
 Gently press the crumbs onto the chicken.
 You don’t want to move it around too much or they won’t stick.
 Repeat for all pieces.